It’s difficult to put into words the magnitude of the PPI scandal. You’ve probably read the statistics:

 Below are some key points for you to consider before starting your PPI claims.

-There isn’t a PPI claims deadline as yet.
-But the arrival of a cut off date is looking more and more imminent with each week that passes.
+There isn’t a PPI deadline yet.
+But the arrival of a cut off date is looking more and more likely with each week that passes.
 Martin Lewis of MoneySavingExpert.com has argued against a PPI claims deadline, as many others in the arena have.

 The main banks, on the other hand, have pushed for a deadline to be implemented on more than one occasion now.
 That’s not surprising when you consider that the total amount they’ve paid out so far in PPI refunds is in excess of £25 billion.
 And the claims keep on rolling in.